raverkamp/oraclescripter/readme.txt

   each schema will get its own directory the name is <schema>

 directory
-  the directory to where to script to
+  the directory to where to script to.
+If this is absolute path it will be taken. a relative Path is resolved against the directory of the properties file. the current directory is only used for finding the properties file.

 usegit
   wether to script and then checkin via the git version control system